Deals of the day-Mergers and acquisitions

 ** French judges ruled against delaying the closure of Capgemini’s offer for Altran, according to a filing from a court in Paris.

+** The majority of Thyssenkrupp’s management board is leaning towards a sale of its 15 billion euro ($16.5 billion) elevator division, two people familiar with the matter said, citing the conglomerate’s weakened balance sheet.

+** Brazilian pharmaceutical company Hypera SA said it has agreed to buy Boehringer Ingelheim’s Buscopan brand and other assets for 1.3 bln reais ($319 million).

-Compiled by Trisha Roy in Bengaluru
+Compiled by Trisha Roy and Manojna Maddipatla in Bengaluru